Last Updated on 04/21/2023 by Glynn Willard

 Again, freeroam.app and sanidumps.com are great resources.

-Many of the states out west make them available for free because of the popularity of RVing.
+Most of the Western United States make them available for free because of the popularity of RVing.

-It gets easier to find them the longer you’re on the road.
+It gets easier to find dump stations the longer you’re on the road.

 Boondocking Do’s and Don’ts